Orange-OpenSource/noria-ontology/docs/diagrams/README.md

-# noria-ontology / doc / diagrams
+# noria-ontology / docs / diagrams

 Folder for storing documentation diagrams and figures.